ssusin270/cmasite/_posts/2022-08-01-Equitable-Housing-Plans-Aim-To-Reverse-'Embarrassingly-Low'-Numbers.md

 Fostering affordable-housing efforts was a particular strength for Fannie and Freddie in the past, says Dworkin, who is part of the Black Homeownership Collaborative.
 But the GSEs have lost an enormous amount of experience over the years and they’ll need rebuild that, he adds.

 There are headwinds for all borrowers at the moment due to rising interest rates, higher home prices and a lack of inventory.
 Still, Dworkin points to Freddie Mac research which shows that 1.7 million Black millennials in the 31 largest U.S. cities would qualify for a mortgage.“ I think, for them, the issue is convincing them to become homeowners — not the cost,” Dworkin says.

+_This article originally printed in [Scotsman Guide](https://www.scotsmanguide.com/residential/equitable-housing-plans-aim-to-reverse-embarrassingly-low-numbers/)_